Mattis claims North Korea diplomacy is working

 Diplomats divided

-While Trump's comments have been criticized as incendiary by some political opponents, foreign governments and experts, they have been supported by others.
+In fact, the Trump administration is still yet to appoint several diplomatic roles key to the North Korea situation, which are being run by temporary officials in an acting capacity.
+Among them is the post for US Ambassador to South Korea and Assistant Secretary for East Asian and Pacific Affairs.

+There is also division between diplomats from other countries on Trump's comments, with some criticizing them as incendiary and others supporting them.

-When asked whether Trump's "fire and fury" comments on Tuesday were inflaming the situation, the UK Ambassador to the UN Matthew Rycroft supported Trump's remarks.
+When asked whether Trump's "fire and fury" comments on Tuesday were inflaming the situation, the UK Ambassador to the UN Matthew Rycroft backed Trump.

 "The UK stands shoulder to shoulder with the US in tackling this threat and many others.
 We are united in calling on the North Korean regime to halt its nuclear program.
-The whole of the Security Council has come together behind that, and I think that we should see the President's public comments as one of the strands, one of the many strands of US activity."
+The whole of the Security Council has come together behind that, and I think that we should see the President's public comments as one of the strands, one of the many strands of US activity," he said.

 But UN Secretary General António Guterres hinted that Trump's remarks risked derailing the diplomatic process.